 PARISH COUNCIL ELECTIONS:

-- Elections are held every four years.
-The next election is 2nd May 2019.
+Elections are held every four years.
+The last election was 2nd May 2019.

 - Vale of the White Horse District Council provides advice for candidates.